-Harlequin Romance #1318
+Imprint or Line: Harlequin Romance #1318

-So, this book may be a bit of an oldie, as it was published in 1969 not post-1972, but I’m running short on reviews for this weekend, plus it’s a Violet Winspear–an author whose works I enjoy.
+Palace of the Peacocks may be a bit of an ultra-vintage oldie, as it was published in 1969, not post-1972.
+However, I’m running short on reviews for this weekend.
+Plus, this book is a Violet Winspear Harlequin Romance–an author whose works I enjoy.

-She flies to Indonesia to meet up with her long-time fiancé, her life falls into shambles after she discovers his affair with a local girl.
-Without any funds and no way back home, she’s desperate to find employment.
-Temple disguises herself as a boy to gain entry on a ship.
-She’s bunked with stoic, one-eyed, Dutchman Ryk van Helden (Winspear had a thing for maiming heroes, didn’t she?
-Blinding them, cutting off their limbs, etc.,).
+She flies to Indonesia to meet up with her long-time fiancé, but her life falls into shambles after discovering his affair with a local girl.
+Without any funds to get back home, she’s desperate to find employment.
+Temple disguises herself as a boy to gain passage on a ship.
+She’s bunked with a stoic, one-eyed Dutchman named Ryk van Helden.
+(Winspear had a thing for maiming heroes, didn’t she?
+Blinding them, cutting off their limbs, etc.)

-Ryk also provides Temple with housing and a female servant.
-The maid is obvious in her resentment of Temple, as she has designs on Ryk herself.
+Ryk also provides Temple with room, board, and a female servant.
+The maid makes no bones about her resentment of Temple, as she has designs on Ryk herself.

-Not to mention her cold, yet dangerously attractive employer.
-Ryk treats Temple dismissively and acts superior to her in every way, but she’s no meek girl and meets his seeming disdain with lots of spirit.
+Not to mention, there is her cold yet dangerously attractive employer.
+Ryk treats Temple dismissively, acting superior to her in every way.
+Temple, though is no meek girl and meets his seeming disdain head-on with lots of spirit.

 Final Analysis of Palace of the Peacocks

-I really enjoyed this book, despite it containing my big romance pet peeve of the hero-in-mourning-for-his-dead-lover.
+I really enjoyed Palace of the Peacocks, despite it containing my big romance pet peeve of the hero-in-mourning-for-his-dead-lover.
 Fortunately, Winspear doesn’t ever go into Ryk’s head; he’s written enigmatically until the very end.

 That’s what I like: a man of mystery, albeit one the reader knows, deep down, he’s falling hard for his heroine—none of this psycho-analyzing the hero’s thoughts every two pages.